ReproNim/neurodocker/docs/user_guide/quickstart.rst

-In most cases the only difference between generating Dockerfile and `Singularity definition file <https://sylabs.io/guides/3.7/user-guide/definition_files.html>`_ (the file that is used to create a Singularity container) is in a form of :code:`neurodocker generate` command,  `neurodocker generate singularity` has to be used instead of :code:`neurodocker generate docker`.
+In most cases the only difference between generating Dockerfile and `Singularity definition file <https://sylabs.io/guides/3.7/user-guide/definition_files.html>`_ (the file that is used to create a Singularity container) is in a form of :code:`neurodocker generate` command, :code:`neurodocker generate singularity` has to be used instead of :code:`neurodocker generate docker`.

 **This requires having `Singularity <https://sylabs.io/guides/3.7/user-guide/quick_start.html>`_ installed first.**